 The mission of Queens Borough President Donovan Richards’ Queens Civic Engagement Committee is to inform and educate community residents, organizations and stakeholders regarding the most pressing civic issues facing our Queens communities.
-From Rank Choice Voting and voter registration to redistricting and reapportionment, the members of the Civic Engagement Committee will be provided with the resources needed to ensure that our various Queens communities are civically involved and are not left out of the conversation.
+The members of the Civic Engagement Committee will be provided with the resources needed to ensure that our various Queens communities are civically involved and are not left out of the conversation.

-Click here to complete the Membership Application Form, for those interested in joining the Civic Engagement Committee.
+Click here to complete the brief application form if you would like to join the Queens Civic Engagement Committee.

 To learn more about how the Rank Choice Voting process works, view this how-to educational video from the New York City Board of Elections in the following languages.
 A transcript of the video is available in the following languages: বাংলা (Bangla), 普通話 (Chinese), 한국어 (Korean) and Español (Spanish).